dirtsimple/imposer/README.md

 #### imposer php *[state...]*

 Just like `imposer json`, except that instead of dumping the JSON to stdout, the accumulated PHP code is dumped to stdout.
 The `imposer_loaded` event will fire, but the `json_loaded` and `imposer_done` events will not.
+(Note: only the PHP supplied by configuration or state files is included; imposer's built-in PHP is excluded.)

 If the output is a tty and `pygmentize` and `less` are available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`, and `IMPOSER_PHP_COLOR` can be set to override the default of `pygmentize -f 256 -O style=igor -l php`; setting them to empty strings disables them.